Its-Atharva-Gupta/TUI-Based-File-Manager/README.md

 ## Features

-- Navigate your filesystem with a dual-panel layout — directory tree on the left, file list on the right
+- Dual-panel layout — directory tree on the left, file list on the right
 - Edit any text file directly in the terminal with syntax highlighting for 15+ languages
-- Create, rename, delete, copy, and move files and directories
+- Create, rename, delete, copy, cut, and move files and directories
-- Toggle hidden files on and off
-- File info panel showing size, permissions, and timestamps
-- Keyboard-driven — no mouse required
+- Bulk selection — select multiple files with Space and operate on all at once
+- Undo — every operation is reversible, deletes go to a trash folder
+- Git integration — see modified, staged, untracked, and deleted files at a glance
+- Archive support — zip selected files or extract any archive in place
+- File search — filter the current directory in real time
+- Sort by name, size, date modified, or file type
+- Open any file with the default system application
+- Disk usage indicator in the status bar
+- Full keyboard shortcut reference accessible at any time with `?`

 ---